Coushatta massacre: The attack

 On the night of August 25, 1874, Thomas Floyd, an African-American farmer, was murdered in Brownsville.
-Members of the White League subsequently arrested several White Republicans and twenty freedmen, accusing them of plotting a "negro rebellion".
+Members of the White League subsequently arrested several White Republicans and 20 freedmen, accusing them of plotting a "negro rebellion".
 Among the White Republicans were Sheriff Edgerton, William Howell (the parish attorney), Robert Dewees (De Soto Parish tax collector), Homer Twitchell (a tax collector and Marshall Twitchell's brother), and three brothers-in-law, Monroe Willis, and Clark Holland; Marshall Twitchell was in New Orleans at a Republican state convention.
 Within two days, hundreds of armed Whites arrived in Coushatta.

 After holding their hostages several days, the captors forced the officeholders to sign a statement saying they would immediately leave Louisiana.
 While travelling out of the region, six white captives were murdered by a band of armed whites led by Dick Coleman.
 Elsewhere in Coushatta and nearby, Whites attacked numerous African Americans, resulting in at least four deaths.
 Levin Allen had his arms and legs broken before being burned alive.
-Louis Johnson and Paul Williams, two of the freedmen arrested by the White League, were hanged by Dick Coleman and his mob.

-Although twenty-five men were arrested for the massacre, because of lack of evidence, none were brought to trial.
+Louis Johnson and Paul Williams, two of the freedmen arrested by the White League, were hanged by Coleman and his mob.
+Although 25 men were arrested for the massacre, because of lack of evidence none was brought to trial.

 Aftermath

 Violence continued throughout the state.
-The Coushatta massacre was followed shortly by a large White League insurrection in New Orleans, where they hoped to install the Democrat John McEnery as governor.
+The Coushatta massacre was followed shortly by a large White League insurrection in New Orleans, where they hoped to install Democrat John McEnery as governor.
 He had been a contender in the disputed state election of 1872, in which both parties claimed victory.
-In the New Orleans "Battle of Liberty Place", 5000 White League members overwhelmed 3500 troops of the Metropolitan Police and state militia.
-After demanding the resignation of Republican governor William Pitt Kellogg, the White League took control of Canal Street, the city hall, statehouse and arsenal.
+In the New Orleans "Battle of Liberty Place", 5,000 White League members overwhelmed 3,500 troops of the metropolitan police and state militia.
+After demanding the resignation of Republican Governor William Pitt Kellogg, the White League took control of Canal Street, city hall, statehouse and arsenal.

 This armed rebellion finally forced President Ulysses S. Grant to respond to the governor's request for reinforcements to Louisiana.
-Then, within three days, Kellogg was back in office due to the arrival of Federal troops.
+Then, within three days, Kellogg was back in office with the arrival of Federal troops.
 The White League disappeared before they came.
-More troops arrived within a month to try to tame the Red River Valley.
+More troops arrived within a month to try to tame the Red River valley.
 Grant's decision to send troops was too late to prevent further consolidation of Democratic power.
 In the 1876 election, white Redeemer Democrats gained a majority in the state legislature.

-Two years later, when Twitchell returned briefly to Red River Parish, he was shot six times (two in each arm and one in each of his legs), perhaps by a local rival, James G. Marston or by Dick Coleman.
-His remaining brother-in-law, George King, died in the attack.
+Two years later, when Twitchell returned briefly to Red River Parish, he was shot six times (two in each arm and one in each of his legs), perhaps by a local rival, James G. Marston or by Coleman.
+His remaining brother-in-law George King died in the attack.
 Although Twitchell survived, his injuries cost him the loss of both his arms.